zalando/postgres-operator/docs/administrator.md

 WAL archiving for a certain cluster by setting `WAL_S3_BUCKET`, `WAL_GS_BUCKET` or `AZURE_STORAGE_ACCOUNT` to an empty string.

-The operator will give precendence to environment variables in the following
+The operator will give precedence to environment variables in the following order (e.g. a variable defined in 4. overrides a variable with the same name in 5.):
-order:

 1. Assigned by the operator
 2. Clone section (with WAL settings from operator config when `s3_wal_path` is empty)